 - 90-100ml milk, plus 1 tbsp for glazing

-- Make a well in the center of the mixture and pour in enough milk to give a relatively soft but firm dough.
-Do not pour in all the milk at once, as you may not need it all to get the right consistency.
+Make a well in the center of the mixture and pour in enough milk to give a relatively soft but firm dough.
+Only pour in some of the milk at a time, as you may not need it to get the right consistency.

 Want a change from Scotch eggs?
 Instead, these tasty bite-sized morsels are filled with shredded ham hock and peas alongside traditional sausage meat.